 With more than 20 rivals to face year on year, favourites of this race are really up against it.
 Often the handicappers punish those in form and how horses cope with the extra weight can be hard to judge in a race of such fine margins.
 Considering the unpredictable nature the contest, the bookies have done exceptionally well when it comes to picking out the winner.
 Since 2003, a surprisingly high number of runners have come from the top three in the betting as you can see from the graph below.

 The success of horses further up the betting helps makes this race a little easier to call but don’t think that this means decent returns are not available.
-In the time period we’re looking at, the shortest priced winner was Patavellian (2003) who set off at a far from terrible price of 4/1.
-The average starting price of winners is much higher than this of course, coming it at around 12/1.
-Although this is perhaps a little lower than you might expect for such a competitive handicap, it’s more than big enough for punters to record a tidy profit.
+In the time period we’re looking at, the shortest priced winners were Patavellian (2003) and Khaadem (2019) who both set off at a far from terrible price of 4/1.
+The average starting price of winners is much higher than this of course, coming it at around 16/1 in the last few decades.
+Although this is perhaps a little lower than you might expect for such a competitive handicap, it’s more than big enough for punters to potentially record a tidy net win.

 DON’T IGNORE THE DRAW